LonglongaaaGo/e4e_trainer/README.md

-# e4e training code for
+# e4e training code for FACEMUG and visual style prompt restoration
-- FACEMUG
-- Visual style prompt for restoration

 - Note: this project is from the paper